algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 ### Response Time

 - The API must respond to all valid queries within **1 second** on a typical laptop, even when handling datasets with millions of nodes and connections.
-- Queries to landmarks with no valid path should also return responses within the same time frame.
+- Queries for landmarks without a valid path should also return responses within the same time frame.

 ### Scalability

-- If the dataset grows (e.g., expanding from the United States to global coverage), the performance will need to degrade gracefully, to maintain usability under the increased load.
+- If the dataset grows (e.g., expanding from the United States to global coverage), performance should degrade gracefully to maintain usability under increased load.

 ### Resource Efficiency